shubhamraj23/book-manager/README.md

   Make sure that you correctly insert the URL of your MongoDB instance.
 - Run the application using the command ```npm run dev```
 - You can now test the different routes using Postman and check the changes using MongoDB Compass.

+## Deployment
+The REST API has been deployed on an online server through the Railway App.
+The base URL of the deployed REST API is [https://book-manager-production.up.railway.app/](https://book-manager-production.up.railway.app/), and the endpoints are the same as described in the above documentation.
+The process of deployment has been described below.
+- Go to [Railway](https://railway.app/) on your browser and sign up using GitHub.
+- Click on Deploy from GitHub, and then configure GitHub to add the repository that contains the code which needs to be deployed.
+- Set the environment variables.
+- Go to settings and click on generate domain to generate the URL to access the application.
+- The REST API has been successfully deployed and you can test it using Postman.